Penalty (ice hockey): List of fouls/infractions that result in match penalties

 Other leagues typically assess penalties for additional infractions.
-For example, most adult social leagues and women's hockey leagues ban all body checking (a penalty for roughing or illegal check is called), and in most amateur leagues, any head contact whatsoever results in a penalty.
+For example, most adult social leagues ban all body checking (a penalty for roughing or illegal check is called), and the same is true for international competitions in women's hockey.
+The Professional Women's Hockey League chose to allow body checking at the request of players.
+In most amateur leagues, any head contact whatsoever results in a penalty.
 If a player commits a hair pulling violation on an opponent, they will be charged with a game misconduct penalty.
 The foul of moving the goalposts is handled differently from league to league; it has historically been a penalty shot, but after David Leggio began deliberately committing the foul to disrupt scoring opportunities, the American Hockey League declared such an act to be a game misconduct and the Deutsche Eishockey Liga automatically awarded the goal.

 Penalty records

 NHL

 The Joe Louis Arena scoreboard showing multiple penalties for the Anaheim Ducks during a Ducks/Red Wings game.

 The NHL keeps individual statistics on the penalties each player accrues through the penalties in minutes statistic (abbreviated "PIM").
 Players renowned for their fighting or for being dirty players will usually lead their team in PIM and have such statistics highlighted by the media.

 The record for the most penalty minutes in one season is held by Dave Schultz of the Philadelphia Flyers, with 472 in the 1974–75 NHL season.
 The record for most penalty minutes in a career is held by Tiger Williams, who had 3,966 over 14 years.
 With Zdeno Chara's retirement in 2022, no active player has more than 2,000 penalty minutes.

-The most penalties in a single game occurred in a fight-filled match between the Ottawa Senators and Philadelphia Flyers on March 5, 2004, when 419 penalty minutes were handed out.
+The most penalties in a single game occurred in a fight-filled game between the Ottawa Senators and Philadelphia Flyers on 5 March 2004, when 419 penalty minutes were handed out.
 Statistically, a game misconduct counts as 10 penalty minutes, in addition to other penalties handed out.
 In rare cases (as a result of multiple infractions, for instance the player participating in multiple fights), multiple game misconducts may be handed to a player — that is merely statistical, not (automatically) a multi-game suspension, although the league will often suspend the player in a subsequent decision.
-The most penalty minutes accumulated by a single player in a single game was the 67 minutes from 9 penalties given to Randy Holt of the Los Angeles Kings in their March 11, 1979 meeting against the Philadelphia Flyers.
+The most penalty minutes accumulated by a single player in a single game was the 67 minutes from 9 penalties given to Randy Holt of the Los Angeles Kings in their 11 March 1979, meeting against the Philadelphia Flyers.